FoxxMD/context-mod/docs/operator/gettingStarted.md

+---
+parent: Operator
+nav_order: 1
+---

+# Getting Started

 This getting started guide is for **Operators** -- that is, someone who wants to run the actual software for a ContentMod bot.
-If you are a **Moderator** check out the [moderator getting started](/docs/subreddit/gettingStarted.md) guide instead.
+If you are a **Moderator** check out the [moderator getting started](/docs/moderators/gettingStarted.md) guide instead.

 # Table of Contents